Revealed: Draft list of countries that will be allowed to enter EU when borders open - Up News Info

 Uruguay

-Diplomatic sources also hinted to that there is disagreement involving nations on the criteria to use for this selection, with some preserving that information about COVID prices is not dependable.
-They are asking the ECDC, the EU company for ailment prevention, to come up with much more specifics, the sources stated, including that the lists will be reviewed each and every two weeks.
+Diplomatic resources also explained to very last 7 days that there is disagreement involving nations on the requirements to use for this final decision, with some sustaining that info about COVID premiums is not trusted.

+They are inquiring the ECDC, the EU company for disorder avoidance, to occur up with far more particulars, the resources mentioned, incorporating that the lists will be reviewed each and every two months.

-When EU recommendations had been launched two weeks in the past officials stated the list would get into account the infection charge in countries concerned.
-The criteria are based mostly on epidemiological information and at the we had been informed that 47 countries had been on the list of acceptable countries and 54 nations on the barred list.
-From our supply in Brussels on Thursday there are now 54 on the acceptable draft list, and it is clear that these numbers could carry on to fluctuate.
+When EU suggestions have been launched a several months back officers mentioned the list would get into account the an infection fee in countries involved.

+The requirements are based mostly on epidemiological info and on Thursday, the draft list experienced 54 nations that would be recognized.
+There are now 15 countries on the draft list for the border to be reopened.

 Which list is United kingdom on?

 Neither.
-In accordance to the European Commission, United kingdom nationals are nonetheless to be handled in the identical way as EU citizens until finally the finish of the Brexit transition time period (31.12.2020).
+In accordance to the European Fee, United kingdom nationals are however to be taken care of in the very same way as EU citizens till the stop of the Brexit changeover period of time (31.12.2020).

+This post has been up to date with the new draft list of EU countries.